 Such a system could theoretically make traffic jams a thing of the past.

-Such a system could theoretically make traffic jams a thing of the past.
+Such a system could theoretically make traffic jams a thing of the past in our smart cities of the future.
 Artificial intelligence would help manage traffic on a regional level.
 5G and A.I.-enabled traffic control together could proactively adjust speeds on highways to keep cars moving or automatically divert traffic around incidents.
 Cars entering the road could be metered, helping to control traffic flow.

 Going further, smart power grids will improve energy efficiencies, and improved security systems will keep us safer than ever before.